In this post, I’ll show you the answer to a question that somebody recently sent me.

 First, we need to create a named range for the cell containing the file path.

 While this step isn’t essential, it reduces the risk of error.
-If we write a macro that references cell C3, then insert a new row or column, the macro doesn’t change and is now referring to the wrong cell.
+If we wrote a macro that references cell C3, then inserted a new row or column, the code in the macro doesn’t change, so it then refers to the wrong cell.
 Therefore, named ranges help to remove this risk.

 - Select the cell which contains the file path